*Updated: October 17th, 2022

 Don’t forget to think outside of your personal business tasks and look at options that can help to improve the way you connect with others.
 Online collaboration tools for business owners and content creators play an important role in communicating with potential clients as well as other business owners in your effort to support one another.

 Online software, or SaaS as it’s known: Service as a Software, is a growing industry.
 More and more tools come out each day.
 From app updates to new apps to reimagining old apps.
 There are many more tools to help pet-focused content creators than just those listed here.

 We want to know what we missed.
 What tools are you using and how do they help you with your online pet business?

-Chloe DiVita is an original BlogPaws Executive Team member and is Co-founder of All Pet Voices, BlogPaws’ sister company.
-She’s been in the pet industry since 2009 and loves leading the All Pet Collaborative, a membership group for small pet businesses, with All Pet Voices Co-founder Jessica Shipman.
+About the Author: Chloe DiVita is an original BlogPaws Executive Team member.
+She’s been in the pet industry since 2009 and loves leading the All Pet Collaborative, a membership group for small pet businesses, with Jessica Shipman.
 She also LOVES speaking and if you put her in front of a camera she’ll talk until you tell her to stop.
-It comes in handy as Executive Producer for TEDxCambridge where she leading the speaker coaching team and is constantly in awe of the ideas being brought to the stage.
+It comes in handy as Executive Producer for TEDxCambridge and Co-Founder of The Mike Drop Method public speaking training.